Closed-Loop Dual-Atom-Interferometer Inertial Sensor with Continuous Cold Atomic Beams: Experimental setup

-The Raman beams generated by the fEOM allow one atomic beam to experience two diffraction processes that have Raman effective wavevectors $\mathbf{k}_{\mathbf{eff}}$ with opposite signs.
+The Raman beams generated by the fEOM allow one atomic beam to experience two diffraction processes that have Raman effective wavevectors with opposite signs.
 To select one specific trajectory, the Raman beams are tilted by 0.6$^{\circ}$ from the direction perpendicular to the longitudinal mean velocity of the atoms in the $Oxz$ plane, and the two-photon detuning process is set to compensate for the Doppler frequency shift.
-By sharing the same Raman pulse sequence, two AIs can be formed with opposite $\mathbf{k}_{\mathbf{eff}}$ vectors, due to the different Doppler detunings for the two counterpropagating atomic beams, as shown in Fig. \ref{fig:whole system}(c).
-Both AIs are sensitive to the rotation rates oriented perpendicular to the paper along the same direction of the interference areas and the linear accelerations along directions of the Raman wavevectors.
-The output interference signals $S_{1}$ and $S_{2}$ from the two interferometers are related to the linear acceleration $\mathbf{a}$, the rotation rate $\mathbf{\Omega}$, the non-inertial initial phase shift $\phi_0$, and the non-inertial phase shift in the reflected path $\phi_r$:
+By sharing the same Raman pulse sequence, two AIs can form with opposite Raman effective vectors $\mathbf{k}_{\mathbf{eff}}$ and $-\mathbf{k}_{\mathbf{eff}}$, because of the different Doppler detunings for the two counterpropagating atomic beams, as shown in Fig. \ref{fig:whole system}(c).
+Both AIs are sensitive to the rotation rates oriented perpendicular to the paper along the same direction as the interference areas and the linear accelerations along the directions of the Raman wavevectors.
+The output interference signals $S_{1}$ and $S_{2}$ from the two interferometers are related to the linear acceleration $\mathbf{a}$, the rotation rate $\mathbf{\Omega}$, the non-inertial initial phase shift $\phi_0$, and the non-inertial phase shift $\phi_r$ in the reflected path: